boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Using Current IP/MPLS Technologies

-{{?I-D.srld-teas-5g-slicing}}:
-A Realization of IETF Network Slices for 5G Networks Using Current IP/ MPLS Technologies
+{{?I-D.srld-teas-5g-slicing}} describes a model for the realization of IETF Network Slices for 5G networks.
+This realization model reuses many building blocks that are commonly used in service provider networks, specifically:

+* L2VPN/L3VPN service instances for logical separation,
+* Fine-grained resource control at the PE,
+* Coarse resource control at the transit, and
+* Capacity planning/management for efficient usage of provider network resources.

 ## New XXXX